 The rice trunk seen below demonstrates how slaves controlled irrigation of the rice fields, which was dependent on tidal rivers.
 Rice, a particularly labor-intensive crop, was dependent on slaves for its cultivation.
 Following Emancipation, the rice industry collapsed in the absence of forced labor.

 After the war the acreage was purchased by wealthy sportsmen for hunting grounds, and the land remained pristine and well-managed by its new owners throughout the years.
 The plantation was purchased by The Nature Conservancy in 1991, who sold it to the United States Fish and Wildlife Service the following year to be managed as a wildlife refuge.
 Both natural and cultural history are preserved at the refuge.
-The antebellum house, rice trunk, and slave cabin (pictured below) all tell the story of rice culture and slave life on a Lowcountry rice plantation.
+The antebellum house, rice fields, and rice trunks tell the story of rice culture and slave life on a Lowcountry rice plantation.
+The image below shows what is thought to have been the plantation manager’s office, which was built in 1929 during the ownership of Mr. Owen Winston, the one-time President of Brooks Brothers.

-The Ashepoo River flows through the swamps of Colleton County and its basin is the “A” of the ACE Basin Wildlife Refuge.
-Its name comes from the Ashepoo Indian tribe.
-Crosby’s Landing, pictured below, was a well-loved landmark located on the south side of the US 17 bridge over the Ashepoo River; it was destroyed when that portion of 17 was widened by the South Carolina highway department.
+Crosby’s Landing, pictured below, was a well-loved landmark located on the south side of the US 17 bridge over the Ashepoo River; it was destroyed when that portion of 17 was widened by the South Carolina Department of Transportation.

 These two streams meet below Walterboro and form the Combahee River, which then rolls into St. Helena Sound above Beaufort.

 This blackwater river makes up the “C” portion of the ACE Basin Wildlife Refuge and was named after the Combahee Indian tribe.